222168498K/Kisha-digital-portfolio/README.md

 >
 >### REFLECTION
 >**Situation:**
->I was unsure how my personality matched IT job roles.
+>I was not sure of how my personality suited certain IT job responsibilities.
+Additionally, I frequently had trouble understanding my function in team settings and felt uncomfortable when doing things in groups.
 >
 >**Task:**
-> Understand personality traits and their impact on teamwork and job fit.  >
+>In order to improve my productive skills and career match, I needed to have a deeper understanding of my personality attributes.
+My goal was to find job environments and responsibilities that reflected my way of thinking and connecting with others.
+>
 >**Action:**
->  Took the MBTI and discussed results with a mentor.
+>
 >
 >**Result:**
 > Learned that my detail-oriented nature fits roles in cybersecurity and infrastructure.